cyclejs-community/component-combinators/test/fsm_specs.md

 - the state machine keeps a journal of the modification of its model (history of update operations together with the transitions taken) for debugging purposes or else
+- in the transition definition, only one event per origin state mapping to target states, i.e.
+(origin_state, event, target_State)
+- all configured functions must be synchronous and not throw (event guard, action guard, event functions, etc.)

 ## Behaviour
 When we refer to an event, we implicitly refer to an event configured to be handled by a FSM.